Chapter 1

 1.13 Malformed Files

-There are many malformed PDF files in existence, including many produced by otherwise-reputable applications. cpdf attempts to correct these problems silently.
+There are many malformed PDF files in existence, including many produced by otherwise-reputable applications.
+Cpdf attempts to correct these problems silently.

 Grossly malformed files will be reconstructed.
 The reconstruction progress is shown on stderr (Standard Error):